extraction-tools/ANN/Methods/README.md

 1) Please copy these files to your working folder
 2) Refer to the ANNMethods file for block diagrams related to each method
-3) There were 3 pseudo-data sets Produced by Liliet and those data files with details can be found on https://github.com/extraction-tools/ANN/tree/master/Liliet
+3) In this folder there is **One** data file provided.
+There are three pseudo-data sets Produced by Liliet and those data files with details can be found on https://github.com/extraction-tools/ANN/tree/master/Liliet (**Note**: Make sure to replace **BHDVCStf.py** file with the appropriate one when you are working with those data sets.
+You can find the corresponding file either on Liliet's folder or Nick's folder)
 4) Each data file contains many "kinematic-settings" (check corresponding .csv files)
 5) Cross-Section (so-called "F") is a function of:
 * Kinematics: x_B, k, QQ, t, phi